The Hiring Process: How Employers Hire Employees

 Interview the Most Qualified Prospective Employees

-Your application review and phone interview process should narrow down the field of candidates to the most qualified.
-Schedule interviews for these candidates with the same group of employees who will interview all of the candidates.
+Your review and phone interviews should narrow down the field of candidates to the most qualified.
+Schedule interviews for candidates with the same group of employees who will interview all of the candidates.
 This will allow comparisons when you arrive at employee selection.

-Notify the applicants you are not inviting for an interview that they will not be further considered.
+Notify the applicants you are not inviting for an interview they will not be considered and why.
 Plan and schedule second interviews with the most qualified prospects as determined by the first interview.
 You may begin to check references and background for these candidates during and following your second interviews.

 Check References and Perform Background Checks

-You will want to begin to check references and background for these candidates during and following your second interviews.
-Make sure you check all claims by the candidate including educational credentials, employment history, and criminal background.
-Where possible, the best source of information is the applicant’s past managers.
+Begin to check references and background for the candidates during and following your second interviews.
+Make sure you check all claims by the candidate including educational credentials, employment history and criminal background.
+When possible, the best source of information is the applicant’s past managers.

 Select the Most Qualified Person for the Job